prasannakumar312/bashcuts/README.md

 		fi

 # To See Where Shortcuts our Loaded and may be available
-* "o-" for "Open"-- "o-sfdx" will open the file containing all aliases and supporting logic for sfdx cli shortcuts
+* "o-" for "Open" --> "o-sfdx" will open the file containing all aliases and supporting logic for sfdx cli shortcuts
 * To see all possible aliases and associated functions, in bash terminal, type "o-" and then press tab to see options of each file of shortcuts

 # Tools used within these alias shortcuts